COSC481W-2021Fall/capstone-7-Deadly-Bugs/README.md

 ### Madeeha

+Hi!
+I'm a senior Computer Science and Psychology major.
+After graduating I want to gain experience in web and mobile development as a full stack developer, though I'm not yet fully sure where I want to end up.

 ### Marvin
 Hello, my name is Marvin Zavala, I am a computer science major and a math minor.
 I like video games, so game programming sounds like something fun to do after I graduate.